TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 ### Aims
 This project is broken down into three subtasks as follows.
+For this task it is not important how many of these you work on, if you work a lot on oly one task that is not a problem.

 ## Exercise 1
 In the first exercise, we only consider the top-level question (3 answers) and samples where at least 80 % of participants gave the same answer.